 Fee-for-service: This is a type of private health insurance in which a person visits a doctor, submits a claim form, and the insurance plan pays the bill using a co-insurance structure.
 Deductibles are common.

 Family and Medical Leave Act (FMLA): This federal law offers specific protections for employees during medical leave (when the employee is ill) and family leave (when the employee must care for a spouse, child, or parent who is ill).
-Learn more at www.dol.gov .
+Learn more from the Department of Labor .

 HMO: Health Maintenance Organization; a type of private health insurance.
-After joining an HMO, a person chooses a primary care doctor from an approved list of doctors (called the network).
-Specialist care must be approved by that primary care doctor (called a referral).
+In an HMO, a person chooses a primary care doctor from an approved list called the network.
+Specialist care must be approved by that primary care doctor, called a referral.

 HIPAA: Health Insurance Portability and Accountability Act.
-This is a set of national rules that help protect the privacy of a patient's individual medical information, provide patients with access to their medical records, and help people with health problems, such as cancer, get health insurance for themselves and their family members.
-Learn more at www.hhs.gov/ocr/privacy .
+This is a set of national rules that help protect the privacy of a patient's personal medical information, provide patients with access to their medical records, and help people with health problems, such as cancer, get health insurance for themselves and their family members.
+Learn more from the U.S. Department of Health and Human Services.

 Insurance cap: The amount of money an insurance plan will pay in total benefits.
 Once a patient's medical bills reach the total, or cap, the plan will no longer provide coverage.
 Both lifetime and annual caps were eliminated under the Affordable Care Act.
 For more information read the section summarizing this law or visit www.healthcare.gov .

 Long-term care insurance: Insurance that helps people with long-lasting illnesses or disabilities pay for non-medical daily services and care that ordinary health plans don't cover, such as help with eating, bathing, and dressing.
 Depending on the plan, care can be given in the home or outside the home.